 But Sandusky continued taking Matt out of school, without her knowledge or consent, she said.

 "I didn't like his treatment of Matt," she said.
-"I thought he was a little too possessive, and it was my son, not his son."
+"I thought he was a little too possessive,

 In early December 1994, Matt set fire to a barn.
 He spent his 16th birthday, on Dec.
 26, in juvenile detention.
 On Jan.
 6, 1995, records show, he was placed in foster care - with the Sandusky family.